 o No child will be able to attend the setting for ten days if they or any family member have returned from a country that has a quarantine upon return requirement.

 · As well as our current hygiene measures, we will be asking children, staff, parents, carers and any visitors to wash their hands upon entering and leaving the setting.

 · Any visitor to the setting will be asked the following questions:

-o Have you returned from abroad or have you had close contact with someone who has done so within the last fourteen days?
+o Have you returned from abroad or have you had close contact with someone who has done so within the last ten days?

 · Our practitioners cannot maintain social distancing from the children as we have to deal with personal care etcetera.
 The Department for Education understands that it is virtually impossible for us as an Early Years setting to maintain social distancing at all times, but we must endeavour to do so.

 · Masks will be worn by all staff within the setting.
 Masks will not be worn by staff in outside areas unless close contact is required with a child.

 · Due to the risk of Covid-19 spread within the setting any resource deemed difficult to keep clean will be placed into storage, such as, teddies, soft furnishings, sand and small educational resources etcetera.